ForNetCode/spa-server/docs/guide/spa-client-command-line.md

   parallel: 3
 }
 ```

-the config file name would be `client.conf`
+the config default file name is `client.conf`.

+We also provide http api to interact with admin server, the following command is ok to upload and serve new version.

 ```shell
 # Uploading Files By scp and release